 Foundation For Different Translation

-1) When Jesus used the military term "sin" as a noun, which means the "miss distance" or "distance of impact from the target mark", he primarily if not exclusively meant it to apply to a wrong concept or understanding of god, not a violation of the law or bad, unethical behavior.
-He also primarily if not exclusively used the verb terms "sin"−missing the mark− and "sinning" to apply to retaining and/or reinforcing a wrong concept of god.
+1) When Jesus used the military term "sin" as a noun, which means the "miss distance" or "distance of impact from the target mark"−amartia, literally outside of Mars−, he primarily if not exclusively meant it to apply to a wrong concept or understanding of god, not a violation of the law or bad, unethical behavior.
+He also primarily if not exclusively used the verb terms "sin"−miss the mark−and "sinning"−missing the mark−to apply to retaining and/or reinforcing a wrong concept of god.
 See John 15.

 3) Jesus wanted open minded followers, and he invited many to leave their petty and poor lives behind them and to come and follow him.
 If he had had his way, all would have followed and listened to him.
-He did not send Judas away, and he even invited that most unlikely candidate, the rich young ruler, to come and follow him.
+He did not even send Judas away, and he went so far as to invite that most unlikely candidate, the rich young ruler, to come and follow him.
 He sought out the Samaritan woman at the well, and if she had followed his instructions, she and her lover would probably have been privileged to have had special and private discourse with him, which discourse would have opened the gates of the "kingship of the heavens" or empowerment.